 Contributions - Contribution revenue is accounted for under FASB Accounting Standards Update ("ASU") 2018-08, Not-for-Profit Entities (Topic 958), Clarifying the Scope and the Accounting Guidance for Contributions Received and Contributions Made (ASU 2018-08).
 Contributions, including unconditional promises to give, are recognized in the period received.
 Contributions received are considered to be available for use unless specifically restricted by the donor.
-Amounts received that are designated for a future period or are restricted by the donor for specific purposes are reported as contributions with donor restrictions.
+Amounts received that are designated for a future period or are restrictions.
 These contributions also increase net assets with donor restrictions.
 When a restriction expires (that is, when a stipulated time restriction ends or purpose restriction is accomplished), net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the statements of activities and changes in net assets as net assets released from restrictions.

 Contributions are reported at fair value, which is net of estimated uncollectible amounts.
 The Organization uses the allowance method to determine uncollectible, unconditional pledges receivable.
 The allowance is based on experience as well as management's analysis of specific pledges made, including such factors as prior collection history, type of contribution, and nature of fundraising activity.
+The total allowance for uncollectible grant receivables at December 31, 2023 and 2022 was \$1,390,594 and \$0, respectively.